neuvector/docs/user/pages/05.policy/05.networkrules/docs.md

 Finally, review the list of rules to make sure the new rule is in the order and priority desired.
 Rules are applied from top to bottom.

+###Split Mode Network Protections
+Container Groups can have Process/File rules in a different mode than Network rules, as described [here](/policy/modes#split-policy-mode).

 ###Built-In Network Threat Detection
 NeuVector automatically detects certain network attacks, regardless of protection mode.
 In Discover and Monitor mode, these threats will be alerted and can be found in Notifications -> Security Events.
 In Protect mode, these will alerted as well as blocked.
 Response rules can be created based on threat detection as well.